top of page

-Click here for the parade route.
+Click here for the parade route and the parade flyer.

 Our Story

-23 Years of parade history
+24 Years of parade history

 The Gulf Coast Veterans Parade shares a long, rich history with local residents and the business community.